 No offence to Buffy, Xena or Lara, but Wonder Woman was the original kick-ass heroine, and remains the biggest female superhero on the planet.
 Making her debut in All-Star Comics #8 in 1941, she got her own comic book six months later, and a long-running 1970s TV series cemented her fame around the world.

 In the 1980s a redesign of Wonder Woman was spearheaded by DC Comics’ editor-in-chief Jenette Kahn.
 Part of the superheroine’s new look was a new logo (shown above), replacing the Eagle emblem she’d worn since the start.
-This fine piece of logo craftsmanship was created by none other than graphic design legend Milton Glaser (opens in new tab).
+This fine piece of logo craftsmanship was created by none other than graphic design legend Milton Glaser, creator of the I Love NY logo.

 Glaser’s clever design, combining the initials of her name with the essence of the original eagle emblem, has evolved over the years, but still retains its fundamental elements, and has become a licensing powerhouse for DC Comics.
-So much so that Whataburger (which has had a similar W-based logo since 1972) recently opened up a dialogue (opens in new tab) with DC Comics to “ensure that each party’s legal rights and interests are protected”, as the world awaits the new Wonder Woman movie.
-You can see a detailed history of the development of Wonder Woman’s logo here (opens in new tab).
+So much so that Whataburger (which has had a similar W-based logo since 1972) opened up a dialogue with DC Comics to “ensure that each party’s legal rights and interests are protected” ahead of the release of the Wonder Woman movie.
+You can see a detailed history of the development of Wonder Woman’s logo here.

 Comics superpower Marvel was originally founded in 1939 under the name Timely Comics.
 In 1957, it renamed itself Marvel Comics and its logo featured the word written in clean comic-book lettering and surrounded by its biggest characters, including Thor, Captain America and The Hulk.